mirjak/draft-masque-ip-compression/draft-kuehlewind-masque-ip-compression.md

 It contains the following fields:

 IPv4 Flags:
-: A 16-bit field containing flags that indicate which IP header fields can be omitted.
+: A 16-bit field containing flags that indicate which byte-aligned IP header fields can be omitted.
   The format is defined in {{fig-ipv4-flags}}.

 IPv4 Header:
 : This field contains the first 20 bytes of the IPv4 header.
 Fields that are not indicated as omitted will be included in the compressed packet and therefore their reference value is not relevant.

-Transport Ports:
-: If either the Source Port or Destination Port Flag is set, this field has to be present and contains two bytes for the source port followed by two bytes for the destination port.

 The IPv4 Flags field has the following format:

 ~~~
 IPv4 Flags {
-  IHL (1),
-  DSCP (1),
-  ECN (1),
+  Version-IHL (1),
-  ID (1),
+  DSCP-ECN (1),
   Total Length (1),
-  Reserved (1),
-  DF (1),
-  MF (1),
+  Identification (1),
-  Fragment Offset (1),
+  Flags-FragOffset (1),
   TTL (1),
   Protocol (1),
   Checksum (1),
   Source Address (1),
   Destination Address (1),
-  Source Port (1),
-  Destination Port (1),
+  Reserved (6),
 }
 ~~~
 {: #fig-ipv4-flags title="IPv4 Flags Format"}

 The flags have the following meanings:

-IHL:
-: This flag indicates if the Internet Header Length field can be omitted.

-DSCP:
+Version-IHL:
-: This flag indicates if the DiffServ Code Point field can be omitted.
+: This flag indicates if byte 0 of the IPv4 header (Version and IHL fields) can be omitted.

-ECN:
+DSCP-ECN:
-: This flag indicates if the ECN codepoint field can be omitted.
+: This flag indicates if byte 1 of the IPv4 header (DSCP and ECN fields) can be omitted.

 Total Length:
-: This flag indicates if the Total length field can be omitted (receiver will compute from payload size).
+: This flag indicates if bytes 2-3 of the IPv4 header (Total Length field) can be omitted (receiver will compute from payload size).

-ID:
-: This flag indicates if the Identification field can be omitted.

-Reserved:
-: This flag indicates if the Reserved flag can be omitted.

-DF:
-: This flag indicates if the Don't Fragment flag can be omitted.

-MF:
+Identification:
-: This flag indicates if the More Fragments flag can be omitted.
+: This flag indicates if bytes 4-5 of the IPv4 header (Identification field) can be omitted.

-Fragment Offset:
+Flags-FragOffset:
-: This flag indicates if the Fragment Offset field can be omitted.
+: This flag indicates if bytes 6-7 of the IPv4 header (Flags and Fragment Offset fields) can be omitted.

 TTL:
-: This flag indicates if the TTL field can be omitted.
+: This flag indicates if byte 8 of the IPv4 header (TTL field) can be omitted.

 Protocol:
-: This flag indicates if the Protocol field can be omitted.
+: This flag indicates if byte 9 of the IPv4 header (Protocol field) can be omitted.

 Checksum:
-: This flag indicates if the Checksum field can be omitted (receiver will recompute).
+: This flag indicates if bytes 10-11 of the IPv4 header (Header Checksum field) can be omitted (receiver will recompute).

 Source Address:
-: This flag indicates if the IP Source Address can be omitted.
+: This flag indicates if bytes 12-15 of the IPv4 header (Source Address field) can be omitted.

 Destination Address:
-: This flag indicates if the IP Destination Address can be omitted.

-Source Port:
-: This flag indicates if the Source Port of the transport header can be omitted.

-Destination Port:
-: This flag indicates if the Destination Port of the transport header can be omitted.
+: This flag indicates if bytes 16-19 of the IPv4 header (Destination Address field) can be omitted.

+Reserved:
+: These bits are reserved for future use and MUST be set to zero.

 ~~~
 IP6_COMPRESSION_ASSIGN Capsule {